 You should collect the security deposit before the tenants move in and include the terms in a written contract.
 If there is extensive damage to the property, or your tenant refuses to pay, you can use this money toward rent and repairs.

 This money doesn’t, however, cover general wear and tear from everyday living.
-Remember, the longer your tenants live on-site, the more wear and tear the property will incur.
+Remember, the longer your tenants live on-site, the more wear and tear the property will incur, especially with HMO properties.
 That means your chances of collecting the deposit are slim.

 Deductible damage includes: